Most people think Christianity is about behavior modification: "Don't smoke, drink or chew or run with girls who do."

 According to John, the way into God's kingdom was not through a code of ethics, but through a person.

-So, since we couldn't get to God, two thousand years ago in a lowly stable in Bethlehem, God came to us.
+So, since we couldn't get to God, two thousand years ago in a stable in Bethlehem, God came to us.
 Jesus came to solve our sin problem.

-Though we deserved punishment for our sin, Jesus took our punishment for us, in our place, on the cross.
+Though we deserved punishment from God for our sin, Jesus took our punishment for us, in our place, on the cross.
 And through his death and resurrection, salvation now comes to every person the same way: by grace, through faith, in Christ.

 "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him" (Jn.
 3:16-17).